Notice: Changes in dissertation examination process effective from 1 August 2025

 Please contact kumpula-phd@helsinki.fi in all matters related to PhD thesis.

-According to the University's guidelines the doctoral education will be organised so that the doctoral degree can be completed in four years of full-time study.
+According to the University's guidelines the doctoral education will be organised so that the doctoral degree can be completed in three to four years of full-time study.

 Please contact kumpula-phd@helsinki.fi in all matters related to PhD thesis.